XRPLF/xrpl-dev-portal/content/concepts/issued-currencies/demurrage.md

+---
+html: demurrage.html
+parent: issued-currencies.html
+blurb: (Obsolete) Some older XRP Ledger tools used to support currency codes with built-in interest and negative interest rates.
+---
 # Demurrage

 **Warning:** Demurrage is a deprecated feature with no ongoing support.
 This page describes historical behavior of older versions of XRP Ledger software.